-Micro.sp® technology, patented by Ste Industries, is based on short RF pulses transmitted with Pulse Position Modulation (PPM) technique, which guarantees high RF peak power, as required for radio link reliability, but with a very low average power (Power Density) and consequently low current absorption (in the order of 200 µA) during the transmission period.
-This allows the use of very small primary batteries and also the possibility to employ autonomous energy sources (Energy Scavengers).
+Micro.sp® technology, patented by Ste Industries, is based on short RF pulses transmitted using Pulse Position Modulation (PPM), which guarantees high RF peak power, required for radio link reliability, but very low average power (Power Density); the current draw is consequently low (in the order of 200 µA) during the transmission period.
+This allows the use of very small primary batteries and also the possibility of using autonomous energy sources (Energy Scavengers).

 Benefits of Micro.sp® technology are: